igsr/igsr_archive/docs/index.rst

  staging_mount=/nfs/1000g-work/G1K/archive_staging
  ftp_mount=/nfs/1000g-archive/vol1

-Where the ``[mysql_conn]`` section contains the parameters for connecting the MYSQL server containing the database created with the `RESEQTRACK <https://github.com/EMBL-EBI-GCA/reseqtrack/tree/master/sql>`_ schema and the ``[fire]`` section contains the FIRE API connection details.
-If you still do not have a FIRE user and password you will need to contact ``fire@ebi.ac.uk`` first to get them as these are needed for connecting the FIRE API.
-The ``[ftp]`` section contains the staging area directory (see below why this area is important) and also the directory where the FTP server is mounted.
+Where the ``[mysql_conn]`` section contains the parameters for connecting the MYSQL server hosting a database created with the `RESEQTRACK <https://github.com/EMBL-EBI-GCA/reseqtrack/tree/master/sql>`_ schema and the ``[fire]`` section contains the FIRE API connection details.
+If you do not already have a FIRE username and password, you will first need to contact ``fire@ebi.ac.uk`` as these are required to connect the FIRE API.
+The ``[ftp]`` section contains the details about the staging area directory (see below why this area is important) and also the directory where the FTP server is mounted.

 **Note:** FIRE provides a testing and a production environment.
 Each will differ in the ``user``, ``root_endpoint`` and ``password``